 Marco Pierre White Steakhouse Bar & Grill, The Cube, 200 Wharfside Street, B1 1PR

-Set in 550 acres of the English countryside, guests at The Belfry can sip on a dozen dynamic flavours of tea that will suit any palette.
-While for food try a traditional selection of finger sandwiches served on a tiered stand, alongside an assortment of beautifully-crafted cakes and warm scones served of course with clotted cream and strawberry jam.
+Set in 550 acres of the English countryside, guests at The Belfry can sip on a dozen dynamic flavours of tea that will suit any palate.
+While for food, try a traditional selection of finger sandwiches served on a tiered stand, alongside an assortment of beautifully-crafted cakes and warm scones served, of course, with clotted cream and strawberry jam.
 There is also the option of cocktails, rosé or champagne whilst admiring the green surroundings (and the cakes on offer).

 The Belfry, Lichfield Road, Wishaw, Sutton Coldfield, B76 9PR